Almost simple groups as flag-transitive automorphism groups of 2-designs with {\lambda} = 2: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Alice Devillers and Cheryl E. Praeger for supporting his visit to UWA (The University of Western Australia) during February–June 2023.
 He also thanks Bu-Ali Sina University for the support during his sabbatical leave.
-The author thanks the reviewers for their comments and suggestions.
+The author would like to thank Alessandro Montinaro for the comments on the proof of the main result.